 • In addition to the benefits in idling reduction these efforts provide, (1) students learn organizational, analytical and communication skills as they perform data analysis, are empowered by showing drivers the significant benefits in shutting off engines when parked, and take pride in making a positive difference in their school community, and (2) motorists learning of the benefits potentially apply them beyond schools.

 Idle-Free California, previously Idle-Free Vermont, has successfully implemented idle-free schools campaigns in Vermont for several years.
 The most recent year of school participation yielded a 46% reduction in idling.
 Details here.
 Teacher commendations.
 Shelburne Community School campaign.

 How it works and what's included!

 These studies/campaigns utilize a five step process:

-(2) Oct. or Nov.: Starting 15-20 minutes before afternoon dismissal (if possible) five to seven students conduct a study of initial unobtrusive data collection per day for four school days, measuring the amount of idling.
+(2) Oct. or Nov.: Starting 15-20 minutes before official afternoon dismissal five to seven students per pick up area conduct a study of initial unobtrusive data collection per day for four school days, measuring the amount of idling.
 Vehicles are timed for how long they idle; from this information, fuel consumption and CO2 emissions can be calculated.*